anonaddy/anonaddy/README.md

 The server is running a local DNS caching server to improve the speed of queries.
 DNS.WATCH resolvers are used as a fallback.

-#### **Is there a limit to how many emails I can forward?**
+#### **Is there a limit to how many email I can forward?**

 Not unless you are really going to town.
-Each user is throttled to 200 emails per hour through the server.
+Each user is throttled to 200 email per hour through the server.

 #### **Is there a limit to how many aliases I can create per hour?**

 Currently you are limited to creating 10 new aliases per hour on the free plan, 20 per hour on the Lite plan and 50 per hour on the Pro plan.
-If you try to create more than this the emails will be deferred until you are back below the limit.
+If you try to create more than this the email will be deferred until you are back below the limit.

 #### **How is my bandwidth calculated?**